 From: RegTech Analyst

-Financial firms in India can now use video-based methods to verify the identity the identities of their customers.
+Financial firms in India can now use video-based methods to verify the identities of their customers.

 The Reserve Bank of India (RBI) has given the financial sector the thumbs up to use video-based know your customer (KYC) methods to onboard customers far away, DataQuest reported.

 RBI stated that the they have to follow the approved Video Customer Identification Process (VCIP), which is expected to simplify the authentication process for financial firms.